-Jobs report; Trump trade threats; Markets suffer
+Job growth slows; Trump trade threats; Markets suffer

-If the economy added jobs in March, it will mark the 90 consecutive month of job gains.
+The economy still added jobs in March, marking the 90th consecutive month of job gains.
 That streak is a record, according to government figures going back to the 1930s.

-Investors will be watching wage growth, which slowed a bit in February to 2.6%.

-Faster than expected wage growth could renew inflation fears on Wall Street and raise the prospect of faster interest rate increases by the US Federal Reserve.

 2. Trump trade threats: President Donald Trump ratcheted up the trade war rhetoric with China again on Thursday evening.